d12frosted/elpa-mirror/gnu/denote-readme.txt

   │
   │ (setq denote-date-format nil) ; read doc string
   │
-  │ ;; By default, we fontify backlinks in their bespoke buffer.
+  │ ;; By default, we do not show the context of links.
+We just display │ ;; file names.
+This provides a more informative view.
-  │ (setq denote-link-fontify-backlinks t)
+  │ (setq denote-backlinks-show-context t)
   │
   │ ;; Also see `denote-link-backlinks-display-buffer-action' which is a bit │ ;; advanced.